StegFS is a Steganographic File System for Linux. Not only does it encrypt data, it also hides it such that it cannot be proved to be there.

 Please note that StegFS releases are signed with this PGP key.
 (Note: This key has now been revoked since I have not produced any new releases for a number years, and do not expect to do so.)

 Although a number of people have shown some interest in recent times in doing work on StegFS or developments of the idea no-one seems to have had enough energy to actually do anything.
-However, I understand that the "hidden volume" capabilities of TrueCrypt do something similar.
+However, I understand that there are "hidden volume" capabilities in other products that do something similar.

 Some code and information: